-- The oldest costs were used under FIFO for COGS, which was generally the cheapest prices.
+- The oldest costs were used under FIFO for COGS, which were generally the cheapest.

 - The newest costs were utilized under LIFO, which are usually the most expensive.

-- Average costs were employed, resulting in a cost per unit that was somewhere between the highest and lowest costs.
+- Average costs were employed, resulting in a price per unit between the highest and lowest prices.

 To summarize, the gross profit is the difference between COGS and sales.
 The table displays these computations.
-FIFO has the lowest costs and therefore generates the greatest gross profit.
-LIFO has the highest costs and hence produces the lowest gross profit.
+FIFO has the lowest costs and therefore generates the most significant gross profit.
+LIFO has the highest prices and hence produces the lowest gross profit.
 The weighted average is in the middle of things.

 What is inventory cost?

 The costs to a company of maintaining stock, or money that is locked up in inventory, are referred to as inventory expenses.
 Inventory expenditures are the fees incurred by a business for keeping goods on hand.

 By adding the beginning inventory to inventory purchases, and then subtracting the ending inventory.